MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 Cortical surface visualization
 ---------------
-**ENIGMA TOOLBOX** comes equipped with fsaverage5 and Conte69 cortical surfaces
+**ENIGMA TOOLBOX** comes equipped with fsaverage5 and Conte69 cortical midsurfaces... and mapping between parcellations and vertices.

 .. tabs::